Alternative Press (magazine): The Alternative Press Music Awards

 The Alternative Press Music Awards was an annual music awards show in the United States, founded by the music magazine Alternative Press.
 The inaugural awards show in 2014 was hosted by Mark Hoppus, bassist and vocalist of Blink-182.
 In 2015, the hosts were Alex Gaskarth and Jack Barakat of All Time Low.
-In 2016, the show was hosted by Andy Biersack of Black Veil Brides.
-As of 2022, another event has not been announced.
+In 2016 and 2017, the show was hosted by Andy Biersack of Black Veil Brides.
+A fourth award show was due to take place in the fall of 2018, but was postponed indefinitely.